-I recently co-wrote an eLearning course titled: “Project Communication and Stakeholder Engagement,” and I used this experience as I developed the content.
 Poor communication examples during projects are endless, yet many people allocate time developing technical project management skills while ignoring softer skills like communication and active listening.
-This is a mistake, especially when you realize that making even a small change in your project communication habits has the potential for a great impact on your project’s success.
+Making even a small changes in your project communication habits can greatly impact your project’s success.
 Ask yourself: “Is there a benefit to not communicating effectively?”

 One of the biggest benefits to investing in your project communication skills is the ease in which you will be able to collect information on possible risks to your project.
-All of the methods we suggest to identify risks involve high-quality communication.
+All of the methods we suggest identifying risks involve high-quality communication.
 Being able to facilitate a brainstorming meeting is an art and a science.
-Knowing exactly how long to use silence before someone is so uncomfortable they volunteer a suggestion is a golden moment in effective listening.
-Maintaining energy and enthusiasm with your project team while identifying risk categories and completing an affinity diagram is a skill that isn’t going to come naturally to everyone, but when practiced it becomes second nature.
+Knowing exactly how long to use silence before someone is so uncomfortable, they volunteer a suggestion is a golden moment in effective listening.
+Maintaining energy and enthusiasm with your project team while identifying risk categories and completing an affinity diagram to organize ideas.
+It is a skill that isn’t going to come naturally to everyone, but when practiced it becomes second nature.
 Given the alternative of missing a potential risk that could be costly, it seems obvious that for this reason alone you should care about increasing your communications competence.

 It doesn’t have to be difficult.
 Ultimately the investment in effective communications will result in benefits to the entire organization.
 Conflicts will be reduced; employee satisfaction will increase resulting in reduced turnover and fewer requirements will be missed.

-Enhancing your communication skills for the sake of your project’s success doesn’t mean those skills have to stay in the office.
-Your ability to effectively listen, to ask clarifying questions, and to craft professional formal and informal correspondence all have practical applications in the real world.
-This alone should motivate you to increase your communication skills.
+Enhanced communication skills are transferable to any project in any industry.
+Your ability to effectively listen, to ask clarifying questions, and to craft professional formal and informal correspondence have practical applications.

-To increase your communication skills please take RMC’s updated Project Communication and Stakeholder Engagement eLearning course.
+Project management is about coordinating efforts, gathering information, and sharing knowledge to achieve the project goals.
+To increase your communication skills, consider RMC’s updated Project Communication and Stakeholder Engagement eLearning course.